Tyler-Robison/capstone_1/readme.md

 * Google Maps API was used for finding hikes within a given radius and providing directions to those hikes.

-* The Weather API from OpenWeather was used for 5-day forecast
+* The Weather API from OpenWeather was used for 5-day forecast.

 ### Languages and Tools used